Sinus Infection (Sinusitis)

 - What is a sinus?

-Sinus infections caused by viruses can use home (over-the-counter) treatments such as pain and fever medications (acetaminophen [Tylenol]), decongestants, and mucolytics.
-In addition, some health care providers suggest that nasal irrigation or a sinus rinse solution will help relieve symptoms of sinus infections, even chronic sinusitis symptoms.
+Sinus infections caused by viruses can use home (over-the-counter, OTC) treatments such as pain and fever medications (acetaminophen [Tylenol]), decongestants, and mucolytics.
+In addition, some health-care professionals suggest nasal irrigation or a sinus rinse solution to help relieve symptoms of sinus infections, even chronic sinusitis symptoms.
 This irrigation is accomplished with a "Neti-Pot" or a sinus rinse kit (sometimes termed a nasal bidet).
 The last reference of this article shows a video of a sinus rinse procedure.
-In 2012, the FDA issued a warning about the use of Neti-Pots; the FDA cautions people not to use untreated tap water for rinsing, as contaminated tap water rinses lead to two deaths.
+In 2012, the FDA issued a warning about the use of Neti-Pots.
+The FDA cautions people not to use untreated tap water for rinsing, as contaminated tap water rinses lead to two deaths.

 Bacterial and fungal sinus infections usually require antibiotic or antifungal therapy so home treatments without them are often not successful.
 However, some authors suggest home treatments may reduce symptoms after medical therapy has begun; some health-care professionals recommend nasal irrigation after sinus surgery.
 Continue Reading